Globoid cell leukodystrophy – Krabbe disease

 Krabbe-disease-GLD

 The infantile type of Krabbe disease is the most frequent and begins before the age of one.
-Irritability, muscle weakness, feeding difficulties, episodes of fever without evidence of illness, rigid posture, and delayed mental and physical development are common early signs and symptoms.
+Irritability, muscle weakness, feeding difficulties, unexplained fever episodes, rigid posture, and delayed mental and physical development are common early signs and symptoms.
 Muscles deteriorate as the condition proceeds, reducing the infant’s ability to move, chew, swallow, and breathe.
 Vision loss and seizures are very common in affected newborns.
 Individuals with the infantile type of Krabbe disease seldom live past the age of two due to the severity of the disease.

 Krabbe disease occurs more seldom in childhood, adolescence, or adulthood (late-onset forms).
 The most common early symptoms in various variants of the condition are vision impairments and walking difficulties; however, indications and symptoms vary greatly among affected individuals.
-Late-onset Krabbe disease patients may live for many years after the commencement of the disease.
+Patients with late-onset Krabbe disease may live for many years after the commencement of the disease.

 • Developmental delay